XxRemsteelexX/Statistical-Data-Mining/README.md

 # Statistical Data Mining - Housing Price Prediction

-## WESTERN GOVERNORS UNIVERSITY - D600

-**Note: Do not distribute or publicly post solutions to these labs.
-Make all forks of this repository with solution code private.
-Please refer to the student code of conduct and ethical expectations for College of Information Technology students for specifics.**

 ## Project Overview
 This repository contains a statistical data mining project focused on predicting housing prices using multiple linear regression.
 The analysis examines various housing features to build a predictive model for real estate valuation.